arezaii/pf_tools/pfio/Readme.md

 =======

 *Major update:*
-Switch from PyArray_FromDims to PyArray_SimpleNew in order to be compatible with Numpy >1.18
+Switch from PyArray_FromDims to PyArray_SimpleNew in order to be compatible with Numpy >1.18.

+Thanks much for Mr. Ahmad Rezaii!

 ------------------------------

 *pfio* is a Python C extension for reading and writing ParFlow binary (.pfb) files.
-This repo contains files to install *pfio* as a Python module
+This repo contains files to install *pfio* as a Python module.

 #### Development Team
 + Hoang Tran (hoangtran@mines.edu)